cardenasj97/booking-system/README.md

 ## Time Invested

-Approximately [X] hours spent on this project.
+Approximately 2 hours and 20 minutes spent on this project.

 ## AI Tools Used